image comparison

 Lightweight “make a before/after and share it” tools

-This is the category most people mean when they say “image comparison tool”: upload two images, drag a divider, share the result.
+The category most people mean by “image comparison tool”: upload two images, drag a divider, share the result.
 No install, no code.

 imgi